Peak voltage

 What is peak voltage?

-Cause of peak voltage
+Causes of voltage spikes

 How does peak voltage occur?